noahpolimon/paroles/README.md

 cargo run
 ```

-_Note:_ At this point in development, paroles is not ready for use, so just use the `cargo run` for now.
+_Note:_ At this point in development, paroles is not ready for use, so just use the `cargo run` command for now.

 ## Todo List